Georgetown-IR-Lab/curricula-neural-ir/README.md

 `trainer=pointwise`: Use pointwise training *without* curriculum learning

-`trainer=pairwise_cl`: Use pairwise training with curriculum learning
+`trainer=pairwise-cl`: Use pairwise training with curriculum learning

-`trainer=pointwise_cl`: Use pointwise training with curriculum learning
+`trainer=pointwise-cl`: Use pointwise training with curriculum learning

 `trainer.curriculum=reciprank`: Use the Reciprocal rank heuristic